All about Maths at Wood Ley

-Please click here (from Monday May 17th) to see the latest Maths workshop presentation.
-In normal times we’d love to have you in the classrooms working with your children, however this year this isn’t possible so we hope this information presentation will help you have conversations about maths with your children at home.
+Please click here to see a presentation all about how we teach maths at Wood Ley.
+We hope this presentation will help you have conversations about maths with your children at home.

 Mathematics makes a significant contribution to modern society and at Wood Ley we consider it to be vital for the life opportunities of our children.
 We strive to enable fascination and an excitement to discover mathematical concepts and to broaden children’s knowledge and understanding of how mathematics is used in the wider world.